0 Part Course |

 Project financing involves a spider’s web of contracts.
 These contracts are pointless unless there is an ability to enforce rights under them.
 In cross-border contexts, this is often not straightforward.
 Litigation is not the answer.

-• This advanced project financing course explores why enforcement can be problematic
+• Why enforcement can be problematic

 • The shortcomings of contractual litigation in limited recourse financings